VoliJS/NestedReact/README.md

 If Model is specified for the component,
 - `this.state` is backbone model.
 Usage of `setState` is not allowed.
 - React component will update itself whenever model emit `change` event.
-	- You can customize UI update events supplying `listenToModel` property.
-For example, `listenToModel : 'change:attr sync'`.
+	- You can customize UI update events supplying `listenToState` property.
+For example, `listenToState : 'change:attr sync'`.
-	- You can disable UI updates on state change, supplying `listenToModel : false` option.
+	- You can disable UI updates on state change, supplying `listenToState : false` option.

 ## Managing state with ad-hoc Backbone model